code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 An embedded Kafka broker is automatically started by using a `@ClassRule`.
 Check out following [Spring Kafka test example]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html) for a more information on this topic.

 Below test case can also be executed after you [install kafka and zookeeper]({{ site.url }}/2016/09/apache-kafka-download-installation.html) on your local system.
 You just need to comment out the lines annotated with `@ClassRule` and `@BeforeClass`.

-> Note that if the <var>'helloworld.t'</var> topic does not exist on the Kafka bus, the test case will not be successful.
-Reason for this is that when the consumer is starting up it tries to access the topic and fails.
-[By the time it retries, the topic has been created by the `sendMessage()` but also has data in it, so the consumer tries to connect at "latest"](https://issues.apache.org/jira/browse/KAFKA-3334), which is the offset of the most recent message, as such the consumer never receives the initial message.
-The next time you run the test case it will work since the topic exists.

 ``` java
 package com.codenotfound.kafka;